Ground Beef Stroganoff

 As long-time readers of the blog will know, I love me a good copycat recipe.
 From Cracker Barrel Meatloaf (it’s sooo good!) to this just-like-store-bought Homemade Honey Bun recipe, I’m a big fan of taking the dishes and treats I love and re-creating them at home, from scratch.
 This easy ground beef stroganoff is a lot like the boxed versions from the store, but better!

 Speaking of ingredients, let’s take a look at what you’ll need to make ground beef stroganoff.
-Here’s what you’ll need to gather up to get started:
+Here’s what you’ll need to gather up to get started.
+Don’t forget to scroll down to the recipe card for a printable list.

 • Mushrooms: Sliced button mushrooms, baby bellas.